 Mining and iron working took place in the Pajala region as early as the 17th century.
 This is a long and deeply-rooted history.
 For more than a century, Norrbotten has been dependent on a successful mining and steel industry.
 Industry has characterised our towns and communities, our culture and our landscape.

-With a new operating permit, strong conviction and huge local commitment, we were able begin to write the next chapter in Pajala’s mining history in 2018.
+With a strong conviction and huge local commitment, we were able begin to write the next chapter in Pajala’s mining history in 2018.
 Our chapter.
 We were indebted to no-one, and we were convinced that we would be able to create a profitable and vibrant base industry.
 We shared that conviction with investors, stakeholders and partners who believed in us wholeheartedly and gave us a solid foundation.
 We knew we had a unique iron ore product with high iron content and considerable environmental advantages, and we knew how much would manage to produce and ship.
-Free of debt, with small loans and realistic production goals, we could start to build our Kaunis Iron.
+Free of debt and realistic production goals, we could start to build our Kaunis Iron.
 There were many who wondered whether it really was possible to restart the mine in Pajala.
 There were doubters.
 We showed it was possible.
 Daily we show that it is possible.

 The miner Northland Resources starts an open pit to extract iron ore in Kokkovuoma.
 The first ore transport leaves in December 2012.